Bogislaw von Bonin

-Bogislaw Oskar Adolf Fürchtegott von Bonin (17 January 1908 – 13 August 1980) was a Colonel in the German Wehrmacht and journalist.
+Bogislaw Oskar Adolf Fürchtegott von Bonin (also Bogislav; 17 January 1908 – 13 August 1980) was a colonel in the German Wehrmacht and journalist.

 Early life

-Von Bonin was born in Potsdam, Brandenburg, and joined the 4.
+Von Bonin was born in Potsdam, Brandenburg as son of Bogislav Gerhard Wilhelm Fürchtegott von Bonin (1878–1945/48), Major in WWI, later Oberst (Colonel) of the Luftwaffe in WWII.
+He joined the 4.
 Reiterregiment (4th Cavalry Regiment) of the German Reichswehr in 1926.
 From October 1927 to August 1928, he received officer training at the School of Infantry, Dresden, together with Claus von Stauffenberg and Manfred von Brauchitsch, and was promoted to lieutenant in 1930.
 In 1937-1938, he attended the War Academy (Kriegsakademie) in Berlin and became a member of the Army High Command in 1938.

-World War II
+Second World War

-In 1943, he was the chief of staff of the XIV Panzer Corps in Sicily and for a short time Chief of Staff of the LVI Panzer Corps of the 1st Hungarian Army in 1944.
-He attained the rank of colonel and became the Chief of the Operational Branch of the Army General Staff (Generalstab des Heeres).
+In 1943, he was the chief of staff of the XIV Panzer Corps in Sicily and for a short time chief of staff of the LVI Panzer Corps of the 1st Hungarian Army in 1944.
+He attained the rank of colonel and became the chief of the Operational Branch of the Army General Staff (Generalstab des Heeres).

 Arrest

 On 16 January 1945, Bonin gave Heeresgruppe A permission to retreat from Warsaw during the Soviet Vistula-Oder Offensive, rejecting a direct command from Adolf Hitler for them to hold fast.
 He was arrested by the Gestapo on 19 January 1945 and imprisoned first at Flossenbürg concentration camp and then Dachau concentration camp.

 With several family members (Sippenhäftlingen) of the 20 July plot and other notable prisoners such as Léon Blum, Kurt Schuschnigg, Hjalmar Schacht, Franz Halder and Fritz Thyssen, he was transferred to Tyrol, but the transfer ended up delivering them to Niederdorf in South Tyrol.

-Upon hearing that an old friend of his, Generaloberst Heinrich von Vietinghoff, was in command of Army Group C with headquarters in Bolzano, Bonin attempted to contact him in order to ask him to safeguard the prisoners, making the identity of the high-status prisoners known as well as the fear that they were to be executed before liberation by US troops.
-Not getting hold of von Vietinghoff, he instead spoke to his chief of staff General Hans Röttiger, whom he also knew, who promised to get hold of von Vietinghoff for him.
+Hearing that an old friend of his, Generaloberst Heinrich von Vietinghoff, was in command of Army Group C with headquarters in Bolzano, Bonin attempted to contact him in order to ask him to safeguard the prisoners, making the identity of the high-status prisoners known as well as the fear that they were to be executed before liberation by US troops.
+Not getting hold of von Vietinghoff, he instead spoke to his chief of staff, General Hans Röttiger, whom he also knew, who promised to contact von Vietinghoff for him.